-Now they’ve decided to come together to create a new space for conversation.
+Now, they've all decided to come together to create a new space for conversation and community building.

 What will the world look like once we've "solved" climate change?
 How will a 1.5 aligned world actually feel?
 And what are the indicators of that future expressing itself right now in the present?
 These are the questions that guide Amer's life and work.